Advice For Student Job Seekers

 Adam Wagman is a Partner and former Managing Partner at Howie, Sacks & Henry LLP.
 Adam is a past President of the Ontario Trial Lawyers Association (OTLA), and he also served for many years on OTLA’s Board of Directors in addition to holding numerous other leadership positions in the brain injury and legal communities.
 Adam is certified by the Law Society of Ontario as a Specialist in Civil Litigation and he frequently chairs and speaks at Continuing Legal Education programs.
 Adam is honoured to be recognized as a leading practitioner in several respected legal directories, and he was named the Best Lawyers 2022 Personal Injury Litigation “Lawyer of the Year” in Toronto.
 Adam can be reached at 416-361-0988 or adamwagman@hshlawyers.com.

-Share Advice for Student Job Seekers
+Share Advice For Student Job Seekers

 Recent Blog Posts